Information for walking and cycling

 - Qualified walk leaders lead EDLC’s health walks.
 The walks range between 30-60 minutes, are low level and ideal for anyone recovering from an injury or illness or just wanting to become more active.

-- If you are looking for something a little more challenging, Ramblers [opens in a new window] have local groups who regularly meet up.
+- If you are looking for something a little more off the beaten track, Ramblers [opens in a new window] have local groups who regularly meet up.

 Cycle training